Tax deductible charity donations are a great way to give your tax refund a boost while contributing to a cause that you are passionate about helping.

 Like any other tax deduction, you must have a receipt.
 You should keep records of all tax-deductible gifts and contributions you make.
 The Australian Taxation office recommends keeping receipts for five years after the completion of your tax return to support your claim.

 Donate to our tax appeal before June 30 and 100% of your donation will go to cancer research.

 At ACRF, our mission is to outsmart cancer, this cannot be done without your donations to help fund ground-breaking cancer research.

 Together we can accelerate significant breakthroughs in cancer diagnosis and treatment by providing world-class scientists with the equipment they need to improve prevention, diagnosis and treatment of cancer.

 Your donations to ACRF help fund research into all cancers across research institutes, universities and hospitals all across Australia.
 These projects cover prevention, detection, and treatment for all types of cancer.
-Our achievements include seed funding the development of the cervical cancer (HPV) vaccine which has been delivered to over 150 million people worldwide.

 ACRF receives no government funding and relies on generous donations from individuals and businesses.
 Without your generosity, we cannot continue to fund groundbreaking research and contribute to the development of breakthrough cancer diagnostic measures.